glangmead/longhead/content/writing/towards_gauge_theory_in_hott/discrete_gauge_theory.md

 ## Abstract

 We use combinatorial manifolds and torus groups to bring the study of connections on principal bundles into homotopy type theory.
 We intend this document to be an introduction to modern geometry and gauge theory for anyone familiar with homotopy type theory.
-The hope is that it works vice-versa as well.
+Familiarity with [@Symmetry] is helpful.

 A literate Markdown+Agda version of this document [is available as well](https://github.com/glangmead/writing/blob/master/differential_geometry_in_hott/agda/discrete_gauge_theory.lagda.md).